maribelcuizon/exercise/sample.md

-Git and GitHub are used for version controls.
+You can use Git and GitHub for version controls.

 Git manages your files.